 Students are encouraged to contact the Susan B. Anthony Institute with any questions about undergraduate research grants.

-Applications are due in October, February, and April each year.
-Please see our events calendar for the exact dates.
+Applications are due in December and April each year.
+Exact dates are listed on the form page.

 When completing your grant application, we encourage you to keep the following in mind: